Elkfox/Ajaxinate/README.md

  - Endless scrolling - scroll to the bottom of the page to load the next.
  - Endless click - Like endless scroll but click a link to load the next pages.
  - Ajaxination - Normal pagination style but load the page without reloading, uses push states.
- - Fallsback gracefully when there is no javascript available.
+ - Fallsback gracefully when JavaScript is not available.

 ## Demos